-- 1 Using the browser, select the User object that needs to use the profile login script. - 2 Click Object > Details > Login Script. - 3 Enter the name of the Profile object in the Default Profile field located under the login script text box, then click OK. - 4 To add the User object as a trustee of the Profile object, select the Profile object. - 5 Click Object > Trustees of This Object > Add Trustee. - 6 Enter the name of the User object that uses this Profile object. - 7 Make sure the Browse object right and the Read property right are checked, then click OK to assign these rights to the User object.
+- 1 In ConsoleOne, double-click the User object that needs to use the profile login script. - 2 Click Login Script. - 3 Enter the name of the Profile object in the Default Profile field located under the login script text box, then click OK. - 4 To add the User object as a trustee of the Profile object, double-click the Profile object. - 5 Click NDS Rights > Trustees of this Object > Add Trustee.

+- 6 Enter the name of the User object that uses this Profile object. - 7 Make sure that the Browse object and the Read property check boxes are checked, then click OK to assign these rights to the User object.